froststarinteractive/zaphy/README.md

 </div>

+> [!NOTE]
+> This version of Zaphy may be outdated, since the latest version is inside **[Froststar Interactive](https://www.roblox.com/communities/35123256)**'s games.
+Some features may also be private so exploiters don't fully know what's going on internally.

+> [!WARNING]
+> Zaphy is in an EXPERIMENTAL stage, use in large projects at your own risk.

 # Why Zaphy?
 Zaphy is **extremely lightweight**, and contains useful functions for making backend a frontend communication easy.
 Zaphy has been used in all projects from **[Froststar Interactive](https://www.roblox.com/communities/35123256)**.